HarshChaudhary1312/Leetcode-100/README.md

 # Hi, I'm Harsh Chaudhary! 👋
-I have embarked on a mission to conquer 100 Leetcode challenges (in Python).
-To maintain a systematic record of my progress, I am diligently logging all the questions I tackle on a daily basis in this repository.
+I just wrapped up crushing 100 Leetcode challenges, all in Python!
+Keeping it all organized, I'm logging every single question I tackle daily in this repository.
+It's all about that systematic progress, you know.

 ## Index